 Both audiologists and SLPs may find it necessary to enhance their supervision skills.

-Audiology assistants and speech-language pathology assistants (support personnel) are not a new concept.
-Since the 1960s both types of support personnel have been used to varying degrees of regulation and success in the field of communication sciences and disorders.
 This area of supervision is often new and confusing for some audiologists and SLPs who have never worked with an assistant before and they often have many questions.
 Also, there is not a current national credentialing standard of education, clinical experience, or uniform regulation of support personnel.
 Indeed, part of the challenges in working with support personnel is knowing what activities are appropriate and inappropriate for the assistant to do in terms of clinical practice.
-However, new resources are continuously emerging and becoming more prominent each day.
-These resources are available now and will help even novice clinicians learn how to supervise audiology assistants and speech-language pathology assistants and maximize clinical management and workloads.

 Audiologists and SLPs across service delivery settings had a history of collaborating with professionals from other backgrounds.
 However, with the trend toward reimbursement for outcomes rather than fee for services, clinicians are members of service delivery teams, with collective efforts focused on achieving efficient, high quality care and shared outcomes.
-ASHA has collected and developed resources to assist in developing competence in collaborative practice
+ASHA has collected and developed resources to assist in developing competence in collaborative practice.

 Individuals may not utilize needed audiology or speech-language pathology services due to barriers like: